 Monitoring and control

 Competitive business environment

 Risk & coordination mechanisms

 Vendor managed inventory

-As part of the integrated lectures, a seminar series called ‘Developing the Global Perspective’ will take place.
-To succeed in a global and interconnected world, GISE students need international knowledge and cross-cultural communication skills.
+As part of the integrated lectures, global topics will be addressed, because success in a global and interconnected world requires international knowledge and cross-cultural communication skills.

 Cross-cultural communication skills: Students need to understand how different cultures communicate so that effective working relationships can be established and how negotiation may be properly approached.

 International knowledge: Students need to understand the effect that globalization is having on an enterprise with respect to organizational structure, international partners, virtual employees, outsourced projects, management skills, etc.